neurord/TD2Q/README.md

 	To analyze a large set of parameter sweep simulations

 - TD2Q_manuscript_graphs.py and TD2Q_Qhx_graphs.py
-	Used to create publication quality figures.
+	* Used to create publication quality figures (or panels to combine into figures using photoshop).
+	* Files to analyze are read in from banditFiles.py or discrimFiles.py or sequenceFiles.py

+- persever.py
+	* count how many times agent only makes 1 response, L or R, in probabilistic serial reversal, on the 50:50 block
+	* Also analyze how many times the prior block had best response the same as perseverant response

 **C. Parameters**
 - params['numQ']=1 #number of Q matrices.  numQ=2 is improves the 2-arm bandit task and sequence task.
 No effect on discirmination/extinction
 - params['alpha']=[0.3,0.06]  # learning rate for Q1 and (optionally Q2) matrices.
 Task dependent
-- params['beta']=0.9  # maximum value of inverse temperature, controls exploration-exploitation
+- params['beta']=1.5  # maximum value of inverse temperature, controls exploration-exploitation
 - params['beta_min']=0.5 # minimum value of inverse temperature, controls exploration
 - params['gamma']=0.9  #discount factor
 - params['hist_len']=40 #update covariance matrix and ideal states of agents as average of this many events
 - params['state_thresh']=[0.12,0.2] #threshold distance of input state to ideal state.
 Task and distance measure dependent
 - params['sigma']=0.25 #std used in Mahalanobis distance.
-- params['moving_avg_window']=5 #This in units of trials, the actual window is this times the number of events per trial.
+- params['moving_avg_window']=3 #This in units of trials, the actual window is this times the number of events per trial.
 It is used to calculate reward probability
 - params['decision_rule']
   * None: choose action based on Q1 and Q2, then resolve difference
   * 'delta': choose action based on difference between Q1 and Q2 matrix
-- params['Q2other']=0.1 #fractional learning rate (multiplied by alpha) for Q2 values for NON-selected actions
+- params['Q2other']=0.0 #fractional learning rate (multiplied by alpha) for Q2 values for NON-selected actions, i.e. heterosynaptic plasticity
 - params['distance']='Euclidean' #determine best matching state based on Euclidean distance, alternative: "Gaussian": mahalanobis distance
-- params['split']=True #initialize new row of Q matrix as values of best matching state or as zeros.
+- params['split']=True #initialize new row of Q matrix as values of best matching state (if False, initialize to zero).